FauricioValencia/code-exercise/README.md

 The project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app) for the client and a simple [Express](https://github.com/expressjs/express) server with [Mongoose](https://github.com/Automattic/mongoose).
 To install the app:

 1. Make sure you have [yarn](https://yarnpkg.com/en/) installed.
 2. Make sure you have [MongoDB](https://www.mongodb.com/) installed.
+(For fullstack developers only.
+Don't worry about this if you're just working on the frontend.)
 3. Run `yarn install`.

 ## Run the app

 1. Start the client: `yarn start:client`.
 This starts up a Webpack dev server using create-react-app's default settings.
+If you're just working on the frontend, then you don't need to worry about the following two steps.
 2. Start the Mongo daemon: `mongod`
 3. Start the server: `yarn start:server`.
 This starts up the Express server with [nodemon](https://github.com/remy/nodemon)